Emergence of cosmic space in Tsallis modified gravity from equilibrium and non-equilibrium thermodynamic perspective: Abstract

 \section{Abstract}

-{ \textbf{Abstract.}} The profound connection between the law of emergence and the thermodynamic laws provides a new thermodynamic perspective on the accelerated expansion of the universe.
-In this paper, we explore this connection in the context of Tsallis entropy in both equilibrium and non-equilibrium perspectives.
-From an equilibrium perspective, we derive the law of emergence by considering Tsallis entropy as the horizon entropy from the unified first law of thermodynamics and the Clausius relation and is found to be consistent with the earlier proposals \cite{SHEYKHI2018118,Chen2022}.
-However, when one uses Tsallis entropy as the horizon entropy, the thermal evolution of the system becomes non-equilibrium \cite{10.1093/mnras/stab2671}, which results in the generation of additional entropy, and the first law of thermodynamics will get modified accordingly compared to its usual equilibrium version.
-We obtained the law of emergence from this modified form of the first law of thermodynamics.
-The law of emergence thus obtained have a simple form, which explains the emergence of the universe, in terms of the rate of change of the areal volume of the horizon, instead of the effective volume as in the equilibrium case.
-We have further shown that the law of emergence also satisfies the condition of the maximization of entropy; thus, the entropy of the universe evolves to a bounded value in the asymptotic future.
+{ \textbf{Abstract.}} In this paper, we obtain the law of emergence with Tsallis entropy from the thermodynamic laws.
+We first derive the law of emergence from the equilibrium description of the unified first law and Clausius relation.
+However, it has been shown that considering Tsallis entropy as the horizon entropy, the Clausius relation $\delta Q=T dS$ does not hold due to non-equilibrium thermodynamics and is replaced by the entropy-balance relation $dS=\frac{\delta Q}{T}+d_{i}S$, where $d_iS$ is the additional entropy produced due to the irreversible thermodynamic process.
+Hence, we derive the law of emergence from the non-equilibrium description of thermodynamic laws.
+The comparison between the law of emergence in both cases shows that the law of emergence from the non-equilibrium approach describes the expansion of the universe in terms of the areal volume, unlike the effective volume in the equilibrium case.
+We have further shown that the law of emergence also satisfies the condition of the maximization of entropy for a de Sitter universe; thus, the entropy of the universe evolves to a bounded value in the asymptotic future.

 \keywords{Law of emergence; Tsallis entropy; unified first law; Clausius relation; non-equilibrium thermodynamic description}